-our rheumatologist works on more than 150 different types of rheumatic diseases, also referred to as musculoskeletal diseases. this also means that rheumatic disorders are some of the most prevalent health issues in the world.
+The Rheumatology specialty manages health conditions affecting the joints, tendons, ligaments, soft tissues, and muscles.
+Our Rheumatologist works on more than 150 different types of rheumatic diseases, also referred to as musculoskeletal diseases.
+This also means that rheumatic disorders are some of the most prevalent health issues in the world.